rsairu/hello-world/code/arduino.md

 (Georg Simon) **Ohm's Law**: **Voltage** (_V_; volts) is equal to the product of the **Current** (_I_; amperes or 'amps') and the **Resistence** (_R_; *Ω* (Greek Omega char) ohms) of a circuit, or _V = I * R_

+duty cycle: the percentage of time a pin is on `HIGH` (for pulse width modulation (PWM) and dimming)

 ## Language (Sketch(?))

 `const` // constant, used for a variable that will not change